-If you are considering an early childhood development degree and are interested in the advantages of an online learning environment, The Richard W. Riley College of Education and Leadership at Walden University offers a number of online education programs for teachers at the bachelor’s, master’s, and doctoral levels.
+If you are considering an early childhood development degree and are interested in the advantages of an online learning environment, The Richard W. Riley College of Education and Human Sciences at Walden University offers a number of online education programs for teachers at the bachelor’s, master’s, and doctoral levels.

 Dr. Carol Ann Tomlinson's career as an educator includes 21 years as a public school teacher and 12 years as a program administrator of special services for struggling and advanced learners.
 She is the author of more than 200 articles, books, and professional development materials, many of which are on the topic of differentiated learning.
 Dr. Tomlinson has been a contributing course content expert for Canter®, a longstanding Walden University educational partner.

 *Tomlinson, Carol Ann (2000).
 The Differentiated Classroom: Responding to the Needs of All Learners.
 Alexandria, VA: Association for Supervision and Curriculum Development.

 Whether looking for information on programs, admissions, or financial aid, we're here to help.

 Fill out the form and we will contact you to provide information about furthering your education.